jolibrain/deepdetect/README.md

 The code makes use of C++ policy design for modularity, performance and putting the maximum burden on the checks at compile time.
 The implementation uses many features from C++11.

 ### Authors
-DeepDetect is designed and implemented by Emmanuel Benazera.
+DeepDetect is designed and implemented by Emmanuel Benazera <beniz@droidnik.fr>.

 ### Build